 RECOMMENDED: The best family vacations from NYC

-There's no shortage of activities to entertain your crew at these all-inclusive family resorts near New York City.
+There's no shortage of activities to entertain your crew at family resorts near New York City.
 In addition to top-notch accomodations, many of these spots are equipped with swimming pools for kids, an extensive roster of outdoor activities and even onsite family restaurants where you can refuel after a long day of fun.
 These hotels let you and the kids go boating on lakes, embark a woodsy hikes or even tackle steep waterpark slides, all within four hours of NYC.
 With everything in one place, your vacation will be convenient, stress-free and enjoyable for the whole family!

 Family resorts near NYC

 Canoe Island Lodge

 Travel time: 3 hours 40 min by car